thisismyjam/frogsplash/README.md

 FrogSplash uses [inotify](https://github.com/seb-m/pyinotify/wiki) to tail log files, so Linux is (currently) the only supported platform.

-It uses [regex](https://pypi.python.org/pypi/regex) instead of [re](http://docs.python.org/2/library/re.html).
-The regex module has worked fine for me, but there may be bugs.
+Instead of [re](http://docs.python.org/2/library/re.html), it uses the experimental [regex](https://pypi.python.org/pypi/regex) module.
+So far I haven't encountered any problems, but there may be bugs.